Billy Henderson (coach): Coaching record

 Coach Henderson's final record with Clarke Central alone was 222-65-1 and he had an overall record of 285-107-15 which made him one of the most successful coaches in Georgia high school history.
 Henderson received the Atlanta Falcons Lifetime Achievement Award.
-He made eighteen straight play-off appearances and ended his head coaching career with three state football championships, three baseball championships, and one swimming championship.
+He made eighteen straight playoff appearances and ended his head coaching career with three state football championships, three baseball championships, and one swimming championship.

 Personal life and death

-Henderson had three daughters and two sons with his wife of 63 years, Frances “Fosky” (née West, 1927-2010).
+Henderson had three daughters and two sons with his wife of 63 years, Frances “Fosky” (née West, 1927–2010).
 A son, Brad, died in 1964 and a grandson, Zachary, in 2011.

 Henderson died at his home in Athens, Georgia on 14 February 2018 of cancer, at the age of 89.